Fighting Drilling in the Arctic National Wildlife Refuge

 Industrial-scale oil and gas development could destroy the pristine nature of the Arctic Refuge’s coastal plain forever, damaging natural habitats and harming the wildlife that calls the area home.
 An oil spill in this region would not only directly harm polar bears, but would also contaminate their habitat.
 Even without an oil spill, some level of pollution and habitat fragmentation from oil and gas activities is inevitable with expanded development.

 When the Obama administration asked the public what they thought about protecting the Arctic National Wildlife Refuge, the response was loud and clear—more than 860,000 comments came in asking the FWS to recommend that Congress designate the refuge’s coastal plain a wilderness area.
 Together with our partners at the Animal Rescue Site, Care2 and Change.org, Defenders of Wildlife supporters generated 315,000 of these comments.

 Despite overwhelming public support for permanent protections, the Arctic National Wildlife Refuge is far from safe.
-Big Oil and its lobbyists in Congress continue to call to open up the refuge to drilling.
-The big focus at the moment is on trying to pressure the administration into allowing the oil industry to conduct harmful seismic testing of oil deposits in the reserve.
+Big Oil and its lobbyists in Congress continue to call to open up the refuge to drilling, and to allow the oil industry to conduct harmful seismic testing of oil deposits in the reserve.
 Not only does the law not permit such testing, but it has already been shown to be extremely harmful, particularly to denning polar bears.
 Seismic blasts can drive a mother bear to abandon her cubs in their den.
 The adjacent Beaufort and Chukchi Seas (often called the “Polar Bear Seas”) are under similar attack.

 Defenders will continue to fight Arctic drilling, protecting polar bears and the rest of the wildlife that call the fragile and unique region home.